-By Emmett McGroarty, J.D., and Brendan McGroarty, Ph.D.
+By IHE Director of the Program on the Constitution and Catholic Social Doctrine Emmett McGroarty, J.D., and theologian Brendan McGroarty, Ph.D.

 This is a great time to be alive, because we have cause to defend the American Experiment against those who would discard it forever.
 Although big, national issues are important as always, that’s not where this fight will be won or lost.
 Rather, the outcome will depend on our day-to-day decisions.

 This is a cultural battle, and it so because, as government became more centralized, “political” has come to mean the care of our country by someone else — something that is outside our day-to-day lives.
 Perhaps, like a gentleman farmer, we dabble in it for curiosity or to challenge on one or two issues.
 But we do not care for it as a whole, and we do not act as if it were the lifeblood of our liberty.
 The fashionable man even proudly proclaims that he does not pay attention to politics.

 Nonetheless, as a practical matter the American Experiment rests on the idea that the everyman will affirm and build on it every day.
 This means accepting the description of the individual in the Declaration of Independence and its sourcing of our freedom, equal to all, in the Creator.
 That notion of freedom is akin to biblical teachings and can be said to flow partly from them.
 The charge to exercise dominion over the earth challenges man to recognize freedom in others, and to imitate the Creator by doing so.
 Thus, to freely bring order to the world, one must recognize others’ equal freedom and create associative bonds with them.
 When acting in this way, the person constantly creates in two respects: the products, services, discussions, and decisions made and the bonds formed among the parties.
 Those dynamics undergird a cohesive, well-functioning society.